madzhuga/rails_workflow/README.md

 ## Overview

+Rails Workflow allows you to organize your business by joining user and auto- operations in processes.
+You can configure, create and manage processes to easily build project management systems, sales / product provisioning systems, ERP, CMS, etc.

-Rails Workflow engine allows to configure and manage workflow processes in Rails applications.
+Rails Workflow is mountable Rails engine and can be mounted to any Rails application.

 All processes, configurations, operations and their data is persisted for processing and supporting purposes.
 Engine has UI to configure process templates and manage existing processes.
-This engine can be used to build OSS, CRM etc system building process, containing users and auto- operations.

 ![Rails Workflow Engine](https://dl.dropboxusercontent.com/u/192451/rails_workflow_screenshot.png)
 ### Main features: